Rise and fall of the mighty elephants

 The savanna elephant is much more difficult to domesticate than its Asian counterpart.
 About 2,000 years ago, it was tamed in northern Africa by the Carthageans, and Hannibal brought them across the Alps during his campaign against the Romans.
 Many of his elephants, however, perished in the cruel climate and difficult terrain of the mountains.
 Elephants have also been used in the timber industry in Zaire, but on a very small scale.

 This Khmer frieze at Angkor Thom, Cambodia, is called The Terrace of Elephants.
-It depicts a royal hunt, during which trained elephants attack a lion and a wild water buffalo.
+It depicts a royal hunt, during which trained elephants attack a lion (Panthera leo) and a wild water buffalo (Bubalus arnee).
 (Photo copyright © by Kaj Halberg)

-This Khmer relief depicts a procession with King Surayavarman II, riding into war with his army, Angkor Wat, Cambodia.
+This Khmer relief at Angkor Wat, Cambodia, depicts a procession with King Surayavarman II, riding into war with his army.
 (Photo copyright © by Kaj Halberg)

 During the British colonial wars in India in the 1800’s, elephants hauled heavy cannons to the battlefields.
-This frieze, depicting war-elephants in a procession, is adorning the Vishvanath Temple in Khajuraho, Madhya Pradesh, India.
+This frieze in the Vishvanath Temple, Khajuraho, Madhya Pradesh, depicts war-elephants.
 (Photo copyright © by Kaj Halberg)

 This elephant is hauling out a tree trunk from a forest in the Andaman Islands, Sea of Bengal.
 (Photo copyright © by Kaj Halberg)